 How to Grow Blue Oat Grass

 Ornamental blue oat grass is cool season grass.
-United States Department of Agriculture zones 4-9 are suitable for growing ornamental blue oat grass.
+United States Department of Agriculture zones 4 to 9 are suitable for growing ornamental blue oat grass.
 The grass likes moist, well-drained soil in full to part shade.
 It prefers fertile soils but will tolerate less fertile as well as sandy and heavy clay soil.
-Plants are usually set two feet apart to form a solid mass of foliage.
+Plants are usually set 2 feet (61 cm.) apart to form a solid mass of foliage.

 Blue Oat Grass Care